yoasif/yoasif.github.io/_posts/2025-05-07-firefox-forever.markdown

 Muhlheim [noted](https://archive.ph/woOPl) that Firefox makes up about 90 percent of Mozilla’s revenue, and that 85% of Firefox's revenue comes from Google.
 Losing that revenue all at once would mean Mozilla would have to make “significant cuts across the company,” and *that* could lead to a "downward spiral" of product quality due to scaled back product investments.
 That kind of spiral could - he said - "put Firefox out of business".

-Moving to another search vendor isn't a panacea, as Muhlheim confirmed (as I had long suspected) that if Google were unable to bid on the contract, Mozilla would likely not be able to negotiate as high a share of revenue.
+Moving to another search vendor isn't a panacea, as Muhlheim confirmed that if Google were unable to bid on the contract, Mozilla would likely not be able to negotiate as high a share of revenue.

 Mozilla showed the court an internal presentation from December 2024 where the company warned that losing Google's payments posed a "significant threat to viability for Mozilla with limited ability to mitigate."